Process-Commutative Distributed Objects: From Cryptocurrencies to Byzantine-Fault-Tolerant CRDTs: Problem Statement: DLTs, CRDTs, and Byzantine Tolerance

 \subsection{Conflict-free replicated data types (CRDTs)}

-\emph{Conflict-free replicated data types} (CRDTs)~\cite{DBLP:conf/sss/ShapiroPBZ11,DBLP:conf/icde/EnesAB019,weiss2009logoot,DBLP:conf/popl/GotsmanYFNS16} were initially proposed for crash-prone large-scale peer-to-peer and geo-replicated systems.
-A CRDT allows each node in a system to manipulate a distributed data structure through update and read operations.
-The data structure's state is replicated on all participants, and kept synchronized using a best-effort strategy.
+\emph{Conflict-free replicated data types} (CRDTs)~\cite{DBLP:conf/cscw/OsterUMI06,DBLP:conf/sss/ShapiroPBZ11,DBLP:conf/icde/EnesAB019,weiss2009logoot,DBLP:conf/popl/GotsmanYFNS16} were initially proposed for crash-prone large-scale peer-to-peer and geo-replicated systems.
+A CRDT provides update and read operations.
+Its state is replicated on all participants, and kept synchronized using a best-effort reconciliation strategy.
 Crucially, the operations of a CRDTs are assumed to commute, so that the order in which they are applied onto a replica neither impacts the resulting state, nor the legality of possible future operations.
-Formally, is $\op_1,\op_2\in\mathcal{O}$ are two update operations supported by a CRDT, and $S\in\mathcal{S}$ is one of the CRDT's reachable states, then
+Formally, if $\op_1,\op_2\in\mathcal{O}$ are two update operations supported by a CRDT, and $S\in\mathcal{S}$ is one of the CRDT's reachable states, then

 where $\valid(\op_x,S)$ indicates that operation $\op_x$ is legal\footnote{Shapiro, Preguiça, Baquero, and Zawirski~\cite{DBLP:conf/sss/ShapiroPBZ11,shapiro:inria-00555588} use the notion of \emph{precondition} rather than validity; the two are, however, closely related.
-In particular, when an operation $\op_x$ that has been locally applied is disseminated to replicas (\emph{downstream phase}), saying that $\op_x$'s \emph{downstream precondition} is enabled in the state $S$ of a replica means that $\op_x$ is valid in $S$.} when the CDRT is in state $S$, and $S\cat \op_x$ represents the state resulting from the application of operation $\op_x$ on state $S$.
+In particular, when an operation $\op_x$ that has been locally applied is disseminated to replicas (in the \emph{downstream phase} using the vocabulary of \cite{DBLP:conf/sss/ShapiroPBZ11,shapiro:inria-00555588}), saying that $\op_x$'s \emph{downstream precondition} is enabled in the state $S$ of a replica means that $\op_x$ is valid in $S$.} when the CDRT is in state $S$, and $S\cat \op_x$ represents the state resulting from the application of operation $\op_x$ on state $S$.